sanskar28/ContestCalender/README.md

 	* HackerEarth

 The website is hosted at contestcalendar.000webhostapp.com .
 But it still requires permission from google to acccess googleCalendarAPI and the permission is still pending.
-Right now the site is working for test users only and I am working to make the website public.
+Right now the site is working for test users only,work is in progress to make the website public.

 Here is the flow website follows :